crypto-guys/near-guildnet/nearcore/install/README.md

 ## Description

+This script will create a contained environment where we can build our binary files and then with the remove script we destroy the environment when finished with it.
+We could do many different things depending on our environment.
+For example you could modify the script to export the container to a file located on a network drive so it could be used again the next time we need to compile.
+If your using an LXD cluster you would now have a container for compiling your nearcore software with many options available to you.

+This keeps our host machine clean of any extra packages that could introduce security issues or unexpected behaviour.
+This is a list of packages the script installs on the host machine ***"snapd squashfs-tools git curl python3"*** you could remove git, python3, and curl from the script and use a minimal ubuntu install to get a smaller footprint.

+Docker does the same thing as LXD / LXC just in a slightly different way.

 - Compiles nearcore-1.16.2 for guildnet
 - Creates a lxc container to compile the binaries and exports a tar file with binaries back to the host
 - Sets up the host machine to run the binaries using systemd